yule-BUAA/R-HGNN/README.md

 # Heterogeneous Graph Representation Learning with Relation Awareness

 This experiment is based on stanford OGB (1.3.1) benchmark.
-The description of "Heterogeneous Graph Representation Learning with Relation Awareness" is [avaiable here](https://arxiv.org/abs/2105.11122).
+The description of "Heterogeneous Graph Representation Learning with Relation Awareness" is [available here](https://arxiv.org/abs/2105.11122).

 ### To run the node classification task, the steps are: